sColin16/personal-website/content/aboutme.md

-I'm a student at Colorado School of Mines pursuing a B.S. in Computer Science, with a focus in Data Science.
-My interests include full-stack web development, machine learning, and distributed systems.
+I completed my undergrad in Computer Science in May 2022, and I am now a technology consultant for Credera, where I act as a Software Engineer and Data Scientist.
+My technical interests include full-stack web development, machine learning, programming language design, and distributed systems.

-I fell in love with coding when I was ten and got a Lego robot that I could program to do anything I could imagine.
-Since then, I've continued expanding my repertoire of skills, through personal projects, formal education, and industry experience.
-I love learning new skills and technologies!
+I fell in love with coding when I was only ten years old, and I began building contraptions with a Lego robotics kit.
+Shortly after, I learned JavaScript on Khan Academy, experimented with Python, and eventually studied Computer Science at Colorado School of Mines.
+I love learning new things, solving problems, and building products!

-Outside of software development, I'm also passionate about being a mentor, having been a TA for Computer Science classes for many semesters.
-In my free time, I enjoy coding, running, solving puzzles (e.g. Sudoku, Rubik's Cubes), cooking, and reading.
+Outside of the technical realm, I'm passionate about being a mentor to pay forward the support, advice, and opportunities I've received from my own mentors.
+I served as a TA and the President of ACM during my time at Mines, helping other students to learn CS, both in and out of the classroom.
+In my free time, I enjoy coding, running, solving puzzles (e.g.  Sudoku, Rubik's Cubes, ICPC), cooking, and reading.